PatrickKyei/exception/_posts/2022-04-28-brutal-truth-about-life-that-needs-to-be-said.md

 ## Quitters never win and winners never quit.

-Nobody recalls the man who arrived last.
+Nobody recalls the man who came last.
 Learn to relax when you're tired, but never quit.
 Quitting never gets you anywhere.
 Be a fearless fighter who goes after what she wants.
 Continue to try until you succeed.

 ## Sometimes the only person who can help you, is YOU.